 13. Verify cam timing is correct.
-Flywheel TDC mark
+Flywheel TDC mark should still be aligned (see Step 1) and cam sprocket markings should line up as shown.

 - 14. If timing marks are not aligned, remove sprockets and correct alignment. - 15.
 Remove the Cylinder Holding & Camshaft Timing Plate (PU-50563) from the end of the camshafts. - 16.
 Rotate the engine using the flywheel and install the remaining bolt in each camshaft sprocket.
 Torque the sprocket bolts to specification.